 Concrete was chosen after a long internal debate I had.
-How do you come up with a word that covers all of your training pillars (what I stand for) and doesn't sound out of place.
+How do you come up with a word that covers all of your training pillars (aka what I stand for) and doesn't sound out of place.

-Well one Friday I was walking through the concrete jungle that is NYC and it hit me like a ton of bricks (no pun intended).
-Concrete Athletics was the perfect way to demonstrate what I stand for in a relevant name.
+Well one Friday, I was walking through the concrete jungle that is NYC, and it hit me like a ton of bricks (pun intended).
+Concrete Athletics was the perfect way to demonstrate what I stand for in a relevant one word name.
 How?

 - Concrete is hard, but can be molded.
 Our bodies are built a certain way, but can be changed.